esi/esi-docs/docs/guides/map-data/index.md

 ### Combining the coordinate systems

-Both coordinate systems have the same scale but different axes, to get the position of a planet within the larger 'universe' coordinate system, it's position can be added to that of the parent star with the x coordinate negated:
+Both coordinate systems have the same scale but different axes.
+To get the position of a planet within the larger 'universe' coordinate system, it's position can be added to that of the parent star with the x coordinate negated:
 x = x<sub>system</sub> - x<sub>planet</sub>
 y = y<sub>system</sub> + y<sub>planet</sub>
 z = z<sub>system</sub> + z<sub>planet</sub>